 Access My Health at Vanderbilt, an on-line tool allowing patients access to parts of their medical records and to secure communication with providers.

 Vanderbilt University students are eligible for all services at the Psychological and Counseling Center.
-With the exception of Learning Disability/Attention Deficit Hyperactivity Disorder Assessment, our services are without charge to students.
+The majority of the services at the PCC are provided at no additional cost to students.

 The essence of an effective therapeutic relationship is based on safeguarding a client's privacy.
 To the extent permitted by law, the Psychological and Counseling Center maintains confidentiality of all that is communicated between you and your provider.
 Your written permission is required before any information about you, including acknowledgement of your contact with the Center, is released to anyone.
 Parents, deans, friends, and others do not have access to information that you are a client here, unless you authorize us (both verbally and in writing) to release such information.
 Certain extremely infrequent situations call for exception: life and death situations and child or elder abuse.